eagereyes/eagereyes.org/blog/2006/visualization-criticism.md

 >

 Sheila Levrant de Bretteville says…
->	<p>I am&nbsp; just trolling the net today for gowell argued articles with finely made visual on visualization, and the aesthetics of branding</p>
+>	<p>I am  just trolling the net today for gowell argued articles with finely made visual on visualization, and the aesthetics of branding</p>

 </aside>